Taylor Swift–Ticketmaster controversy

-In 2023, the United States Senate Committee on the Judiciary examined the controversy with a hearing, where bipartisan senators castigated Ticketmaster.
+In 2023, the United States Senate Committee on the Judiciary held a hearing regarding the issue wherein senators castigated Ticketmaster.
 States such as New York, Texas, and California outlawed scalper bots and regulated pricing models.
 Following pressure from then U.S. president Joe Biden, Ticketmaster and other ticket platforms agreed to abolish junk fees and show consumers all the fees upfront.
 Ticketmaster again faced criticism for the tour's European ticket sales, inviting a subpoena from the U.S. Permanent Subcommittee on Investigations.
-In 2024, the Federal government of the United States, co-signed by 40 U.S. states, filed an antitrust lawsuit against Live Nation–Ticketmaster, alleging unlawful business practices that have been detrimental to the live music industry and seeking to dissolve the merger.
+In 2024, the federal government of the United States, co-signed by 40 U.S. states, filed an antitrust lawsuit against Live Nation–Ticketmaster, alleging unlawful business practices that have been detrimental to the live music industry and seeking to dissolve the merger.
 The Federal Trade Commission (FTC) imposed a federal ban on all deceptive, surprise fees.
-In 2025, president Donald Trump signed an executive order directing the FTC to eliminate price gouging by ticket resellers.
+In 2025, President Donald Trump signed an executive order directing the FTC to eliminate price gouging by ticket resellers.
 Two individuals, who hacked over 900 tickets to the Eras Tour on StubHub and earned $635,000 in illegal profits, were charged and arraigned in New York City for tampering, money laundering, and larceny.

+In April 2026, a federal jury found Ticketmaster parent company Live Nation Entertainment liable for holding an illegal monopoly which not only violated federal and state anti-trust laws, but also enabled Ticketmaster to overcharge on ticket prices.